danielscholl/iac-terraform/README.md

 iac-terraform task runner.

 Targets:
-  all                A build step that runs all tests. clean              Remove temporary build and test files. format             Lint check both Terraform code and Go code. lintGO             Lint check Go and fail if files are not not formatted properly. lintTF             Lint check Terraform and fail if files are not formatted properly. sampleSimpleWeb    Execute Integration Tests for the simpleweb sample. sampleWebData      Execute Integration Tests for the webdata sample. test               Execute Module Tests and fail if a test fails.
+  all              A build step that runs all tests. check            Validate both Terraform code and Go code. clean            Remove temporary build and test files. lintGO           Lint check Go and fail if files are not not formatted properly. lintTF           Lint check Terraform and fail if files are not formatted properly. test             Execute Module Tests and fail if a test fails. testSimpleWeb    Execute Integration Tests for the simpleweb sample. testWebData      Execute Integration Tests for the webdata sample.
 ```

 2. Deploying Sample Templates